AstinCHOI/book_tdd_django/README.md

 #### Appendix G. What to Do Next
 1) Notifications—Both on the Site and by Email
 - django-notifications
-- IMAPClient library
+- IMAP Client library
 2) Switch to Postgres
 3) Run Your Tests Against Different Browsers
 4) 404 and 500 Tests